josmar-crwdstffng/angular/aio/content/guide/dependency-injection.md

 class HeroService {}
 </code-example>

 When you provide the service at the root level, Angular creates a single, shared instance of the `HeroService` and injects it into any class that asks for it.
-Registering the provider in the `@Injectable` metadata also allows Angular to optimize an app by removing the service from the compiled application if it isn't used, a process known as tree-shaking.
+Registering the provider in the `@Injectable` metadata also allows Angular to optimize an app by removing the service from the compiled application if it is not used, a process known as tree-shaking.

 ## Injecting a dependency